 Bojoko helps you play blackjack better.
 Blackjack is a game that combines skill and pure chance.
 You can't influence Lady Luck, but there's plenty you can learn in the skills department.

 Grasping the rules, learning the optimal way to play each situation and tipping the odds with card counting… That's a tall order.
-However, we've built a free online blackjack simulator & trainer to help you achieve just that.
+However, we've built a free blackjack simulator & trainer app to help you achieve just that.

-Blackjack Trainer by Bojoko is a perfect, free tool for both beginners and experienced blackjack players alike.
+Free blackjack Trainer by Bojoko is a perfect, free tool for both beginners and experienced blackjack players alike.
 This blackjack simulator makes learning the basics and honing your skills much easier and cheaper than going head-to-head with a real dealer unprepared.

 Our blackjack simulator features: